steltenpower/PowerGists/README.md

 _fuzz and fade out everything but the title and then slam a question on 4 times: WHAT?
 WHY?
 WHERE?
 HOW?_

 PAPER GOT CLOUDY, _scrolling horizontally through time_:
+- _cavemen chiseling tablets_ ; "invention of writing was applauded".
+Illiterates.
-- _cavemen chiseling tablet, then sending it with trebuchet_ ; "To ease the heavy transport, writers wished for lighter tablets"
+- then sending it with trebuchet_ ; "To ease the heavy transport, writers wished for lighter tablets"
 - _Throwing a paper airplane towards someone else's desk_ ; "A featherlight material was found"
 -  _which on the way get hits by bird droppings; "however easily stained"
 - "A problem much later found to be a feature too" _bird loses feather by flying heavy tablet, which drops on the lighter tablet drawing a line_